roman-milk/roman-milk.github.io/cheating-wife-8.md

  "You're the love of my life and my best friend.
 I came to my decision by asking myself if I would be happier with or without you.
 I want you with me."

  She squealed and grabbed me around the neck.
 She started kissing me all over my face and neck.
-Report_Story #2